sharafian/crontract/README.md

 - [ ] Dockerfile for deployment
 - [ ] Finish writing client
 - [ ] Make the client code better
-- [ ] Switch from bash commands to docker images
+- [X] Switch from bash commands to docker images
+- [ ] Add log file that can be fetched